sfcheung/rstylesf/README.md

 ## Length

 Long names are OK with me.
-My memory is not goot.
+My memory is not good.
 It is more important to know quickly what a variable is than to type less.

 # Strings